sophiesaunders/sophiesaunders.github.io/README.md

 ## To Do
 - Add next two projects (college projects, or something new)
-- Add my resume in "links" as PDF for download
 - Consider adding more pages (i.e. one per project)